SalvatoreBarone/AxDCT/README.md

 # apt-get install git make ninja-build build-essential wget unzip zlib1g-dev libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev python-dev python-numpy libtbb2 libtbb-dev libjpeg-dev libpng-dev libtiff-dev jasper libdc1394-22-dev libffi-dev libedit-dev libncurses5-dev libboost-dev
 ```

-In order to configure AxDCT project it is required the latest version of cmake (3.14), so you need to remove (if already installed) and to install the newer version:
+In order to configure AxDCT project it is required the latest version of cmake (3.14), so you need to remove it (if already installed) and to install the newer version:
 ```
 # apt remove --purge --auto-remove cmake
 # apt purge --auto-remove cmake